-Choking is when a foreign object, such as food or a toy, obstructs your pet’s airway.
-It can be difficult to differentiate between an animal that is choking and one that is just coughing.
+Choking occurs when a foreign object, such as food or a toy, obstructs your pet’s airway.
+It can be difficult to differentiate between an animal that's choking and one that's just coughing.
 During a choking episode, inhaling is difficult due to the airway obstruction.
-If your pet is not having trouble breathing in, choking is likely not to blame for the coughing fit.
+If your pet can breathe in normally and comfortably, choking is likely not to blame for the coughing fit.

 Dogs with kennel cough have such a persistent cough that many times owners think they're choking or have something at least partially blocking their airway.
 But remember, if they can breathe in normally, they aren't choking.